DominusX/Alien-Danger-TD/README.md

 **Global Leaderboard**
 ![Alt text](https://github.com/Pringlez/Alien-Danger-TD/blob/master/Github%20Images/leaderboard.png "Optional title")

-**4: Player Roles and action**
+**4: Player Role and Action**

-•	It's the players role to place turrets in such a way that enemy units are destroyed before they can reach to the end of the map area
+•	The player must place turrets in such a way that enemy units are destroyed before they can reach to the end of the map

 •	Clicking on a yellow circle will place a turret if funds allow